 The following is a list of our resident policies that have been put in place to ensure everyone is able to fully enjoy the living space they occupy.
 These rules have been agreed upon by all residents in their housing lease.
 It is important that these rules are fully understood before making the decision to rent with us.
 It is much more important that we get residents who would prefer to live by these rules than those who are forced to.

 Disruptive or loud noise is prohibited.
 All television sets, radios, computers, etc. must be turned down to a level that does not annoy or interfere with any other residents or neighbors.

 It is expected that each resident maintains the property in the same clean condition as when they moved in.
 The stove, counters, and dishes are to be washed within the same day they are used.

 Common areas include every area of the property, inside and outside the livable space that is shared by all residents.
 Common areas are to be kept clear of personal possessions.
 This includes any supplies from the bathroom, and school books from the living room area.
 Items may be brought into the common areas for study, bathing, etc, but must be removed with tenant’s exit from that common area.
 If the common areas need to be cleaned to maintain a reasonable level of cleanliness the offending resident(s) will be charged.

 All overnight guest stays are contingent on the approval of all occupants of the property.
 An overnight guest may stay in a room up to four nights per month.
 No property should exceed more than 5 guests at any one time.
 Parties are strictly prohibited and will be taken as a very serious violation.
-The offending parties throwing a party can expect a $200 fine and probably termination of their lease.
+The offending parties throwing a party can expect a $200 fine and a possible termination of their lease.

 Common Area Damages